Wild inference for wild SVARs with application to volatility-based IV: Applications of dependent wild bootstrap

-Under the correct VAR($p$) specification, the limit of \eqref{eq:MD} coincides with the true parameters $A_1,\dots,A_p$.
-Moreover, the estimator $(\hat A^{MD}_1,\dots,\hat A^{MD}_p)$ is a smooth transformation of $\hat \theta$.
-So, by the delta method, the dependent wild bootstrap from Theorem \ref{thm:bootstrap} remains valid for $\hat C^{MD}_i$.
-By implication, we can use it both for point-wise inference and simultaneous inference on $C_h$.
+Under the correct VAR($p$) specification, the limit of \eqref{eq:MD} coincides with the true parameters $A_1,\dots,A_p$.\footnote{See Remark \ref{rem:HausmanTest} in the next subsection for a test of misspecification. } Moreover, the estimator $(\hat A^{MD}_1,\dots,\hat A^{MD}_p)$ is a smooth transformation of $\hat \theta$.
+So, by Corollary \ref{cor:DeltaMethod}, the DWB from Theorem \ref{thm:bootstrap} remains valid for $\widehat C^{MD}_i$.
+By implication, we can use it for both pointwise inference and simultaneous inference on $C_h$ across horizons.

-It will be evident in Section \ref{sec:monetaryshock}, that the smoothed LP estimates of the IRF are substantially different from the conventional recursive VAR estimates at long horizons (see also Appendix Figure \ref{fig:IRF_CEE_LP_VAR}).
-It should also be noticed that conventional recursive VAR estimates of IRF based on the least squares approach are only asymptotically efficient under homoscedastic and Gaussian innovations $\eta_t$ \citep[see, for example,][]{hamilton2008macroeconomics}.
-In the presence of conditional heteroscedasticity, the smoothed LP estimators may be more efficient than the conventional recursive VAR estimators of $C_h$.

-The idea of smoothing the local projection is not new. \cite{barnichon2019impulse} imposed a particular flexible form on the LP estimates within a ridge-regression framework without providing the corresponding inference procedure.
-In contrast to earlier studies, we use the VAR structure of the IRF for smoothing.
-This allows us to improve efficiency under correct specification and use the dependent wild bootstrap as a robust inference procedure.